numpy/numpy/doc/neps/nep-0054-simd-cpp-highway.rst

 earlier.
 Both agree the meson build system allows specifying object link order, which produces more consistent builds.
 However that does tie NumPy to meson.

-Matti thinks the current build strategy is working well for NumPy and the advantages of changing the build and runtime dispatch, with possible unknown instabilities outweighs the advantages that fully adopting Highway may bring.
+Matti and Ralf think the current build strategy is working well for NumPy and the advantages of changing the build and runtime dispatch, with possible unknown instabilities outweighs the advantages that adopting Highway's dynamic dispatch may bring.

 Our experience of the past four years says that bugs with "invalid instruction" type crashes are invariably due to issues with feature detection - most often